A Word About Line-Ups

 Do the trucks accept debit/credit?
 If not, are there ATMs on-site?

-- Almost every food truck is cash-only, so you should come prepared with cash on hand.
+- Many food trucks are cash-only, so you should come prepared with cash on hand.
 Some of our event locations have public ATMs within walking distance, but if you want to cut down on the number of lines you wait in, hit up your bank on the way to the event (and save on unnecessary ATM fees).

 How much money should I bring?

 - The prices for each truck vary, but we’ve found that a good rule of thumb is that one full meal (entrée, side, and drink) generally runs about $10.
 If you’re looking to try a few different trucks (a sandwich here, a taco there, maybe some fries later), you’re probably safe with $25.

 - What the Truck?! events are *free* to attend!
 We don’t want to take your money – we’d much rather you exchange it for delicious food.